Git Version Control Introduction¶

 README.md with the contents of

 # Example Repo.
+For FRC® Robot projects, the below Existing Project commands should be run in the root of a project created by the VS Code WPILib Project Creator.
 More details on the various commands can be found in the subsequent sections.

 Repositories are primarily composed of commits.
 Commits are saved states or versions of code.

-> git add README.md > git commit -m "Adds a description to the repository" [master bcbcbc] Adds a description to the repository 1 file changed, 2 insertions(+), 0 deletions(-) > git push
+> git add README.md > git commit -m "Adds a description to the repository" [main bcbcbc] Adds a description to the repository 1 file changed, 2 insertions(+), 0 deletions(-) > git push

 Writing good commit messages is a key part of a maintainable project.
 A guide on writing commit messages can be found here.